verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] So...
 It has come to this?
 - [ ] There is no escape from destiny
 - [ ] Giddy up!
 Sparkle farts there's chaos to spread.
+- [ ] That's why they pay me the medium bucks.